-Rose State College offers a comprehensive orientation program for new students called College Snapshot.
-Scheduled during the week prior to the start of the fall academic semester, College Snapshot provides entering students and their families the opportunity to become familiar with the Rose State College campus.
-A conference-style setting offers students the ability to choose a customized track of informational sessions to meet individual needs.
-Sessions cover a wide array of topics ranging from student services and financial aid to college expectations and degree options.
-For more information on this free event, contact the Office of Student Engagement at (405) 733-7372.
+Rose State College offers a comprehensive orientation program for new students called Raider Takeoff.
+Scheduled during the week prior to the start of the fall academic semester, Raider Takeoff provides students and their families the opportunity to become familiar with the Rose State College campus.
+A conference-style setting offers students the ability to choose sessions to meet individual needs covering topics ranging from college expectations, personal and career development skills, as well as campus resources available for academic, social, and emotional success.
+To best accommodate the needs of our students, there will be a more condensed version of the orientation offered in the evening called Raider Takeoff @ Nite.
+For more information on these free events, contact the Office of Student Engagement at (405) 733-7372.